 - In a game targeted to induce and analyze regret, seniors outperformed their younger counterparts in their power to cope with emotions.

 - And according to Cornell sociologist Karl Pillemer who interviewed 1,200 elderly people, the general opinion was that the last 5 or 10 years were indeed the most memorable of their lives.
 “Many people said something along these lines: ‘I wish I’d learned to enjoy life on a daily basis and enjoy the moment when I was in my 30s instead of my 60s,’” Pillemer shares.

 Not only that, but retired adults are able to investigate and realize interests and skills minus the time demands of younger, employed adults, which often can bring about a revitalized enjoyment for life, new social ties, and enhanced bonds with existing friends and family.

-Continuum, providing home care services in St. Louis, MO and the surrounding area, helps identify the positives of aging in lots of ways.
+Continuum, providers of elder care in St. Louis, MO and the surrounding areas, helps identify the positives of aging in lots of ways.
 Rather than merely coming in and carrying out chores that a senior loved one can no longer complete, we identify the person’s particular strengths, empowering her or him to engage in new pursuits with the support of a pleasant caregiver.

 Whether it’s studying a new skill or language, taking a trip to a long-desired destination, deciding to get physically healthier, or whatever a senior’s goal, we’re on hand to offer motivation, transportation and accompaniment, and a number of other services to help older adults flourish and live life to the fullest.